 This post originally appeared in Bread for the World's October online newsletter.

 This is a weekly prayer series that appears each Friday on the Bread Blog.

 One aspect of Bread for the World’s new Bread Rising campaign is prayer.
 The campaign is asking Bread members to pray, act, and give.
 In this blog series, we will be providing a prayer for a different group of countries each week and their efforts to end hunger.

 This prayer series will follow the Ecumenical Prayer Cycle, a list compiled by the World Council of Churches that enables Christians around the world to journey in prayer through every region of the world, affirming our solidarity with Christians all over the world, brothers and sisters living in diverse situations, experiencing their challenges and sharing their gifts.

 We will especially be lifting up in prayer the challenges related to hunger and poverty that the people of each week’s countries face.
 In prayer, God’s story and our own story connect—and we and the world are transformed.
 In a prayer common to all of us—the Lord’s Prayer/the Our Father—we pray, “Give us this day our daily bread.”
 This line from this prayer can also be a prayer for the end of hunger.

 We invite you to join Bread in our prayers for the world’s countries to end hunger.
 And we encourage you to share with us your prayers for the featured countries of the week or for the end of hunger in general.

-For the week of September 14-20, we pray for: Bulgaria, Hungary, and Romania:
+For the week of October 19-25, we pray for: India, Pakistan, and Sri Lanka:

-Percentage of the population of some of these countries living below the national poverty line (2014 figures):
+Percentage of the population of these countries living below the national poverty line (2014 figures):

 Source: World Bank World Development Indicators as found in the upcoming 2015 Hunger Report